 Your Dog relies on you in every way, for food, water, shelter, protection from & treatment of illnesses or injuries and belonging to your family pack, although it should never be the leader.
 A duty of care is now a legal requirement under the Animal welfare act, and covered in the Good Citizens Dog Scheme responsibility & care leaflet.
 Your Dog will respond best to consistent commands, repeating set words or phrases for each of the activities you want it to carry out i.e. dogs name & sit, down, stand, come, heel, stay etc. Remember consistent commands get consistent responses.
 If you are starting your Training with a Puppy, it is important to start as early as possible.
 Many good Breeders will have already started teaching your Puppy some basic commands and started toilet training.
 Book your Puppy into Training before you even get it.
 Formal Training normally starts after your Puppy is clear of it's vaccinations, usually at about 12 weeks, but you can get started yourself by following the check list below.
 Start with just 5 minute sessions with just one or two exercises and reward success immediately with your Puppies favourite treat.
 Avoid "play fighting" with your Puppy as this will teach it that it is acceptable to fight or challenge humans, including children.
 Teasing a Puppy will also make it bad tempered and resentful.

-With our Training being carried out during daylight hours, the Training after the Puppy Class will include some outside exercises, giving an opportunity to practice Training sessions in a realistic setting encountered in day to day home situations.
+With our Training being carried out during daylight hours, the Training will include some exercises outside giving an opportunity to practice in realistic settings encountered in day to day home situations.

 The following activities will form the basis of the Training programme within the Puppy Foundation to help your Dog become part of your family, a pleasure to be with and you can take anywhere.